Getting Started

 Congrats, you just wrote your first soundworks application.
 Along the way you learned quite a few things:

-- How to setup a soundworks application using the
+1. How to setup a soundworks application using the @soundworks/create wizard,

-- How to use some of the tools that are at your end to simplify the development, and
+2. How to use some of the tools that are at your end to simplify development

-- Discovered the shared states that are one of the most versatile abstraction provided by soundworks to simplify development and hide some network complexity.
+3. Discovered the shared states provided by soundworks, and how they allow you to simplify development and to hide network complexity.

-On the next tutorial, we will explore the possibilities offered by the distributed staet management system porposed by soundworks.
+On the next tutorial, we will explore more possibilities proposed by the soundworks' distributed state management system.